catid/fp61/README.md

     If the inverse does not exist, it returns 0.

+Fitting Bytes Into Words

+    When converting byte data to words, a value of 2^61-1 is problematic because it does not fit in the field Fp that ranges from 0..(2^61-2).

+    One way to fit these values into the field would be to emit 1ff..ffe for both 1ff..ffe and 1ff..fff, and then inject a new bit after it to allow the ByteWriter code to reverse the transformation.
+The problem with this is that the lower bit is modified, which is the same one that signals how the prior word is modified.

+    So a better way to fix 1ff..fff is to make it ambiguous with 0ff..fff, where the high bit of the word is flipped.
+Now when 0ff..fff is seen by the ByteWriter, it knows to check the next word's low bit and optionally reverse it back to 1ff..fff.

+    As an aside, we want to design the ByteReader to be as fast as possible because it is used by the erasure code encoder - The decoder must only reverse this transformation for any lost data, so it can be slower.

+    It may be a good idea to XOR input data by a random sequence to randomize the odds of using extra bits, depending on the application.

 Reading Byte Data (e.g. from a file or packet) Into 61-bit Field Words:

     ByteReader